thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/gobject.md

 - n: "`data-hex`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
-  d: "Object data (JSON object with governance details).
+  d: "**Updated in Dash Core 0.14.0 to require all new proposals to use JSON serialization.**<br><br>Object data (JSON object with governance details).
 Additional details regarding this are provided in an example below."

 {% enditemplate %}